Would your car insurance application pass a lie detector test?

 - The damage to your car was below your insurance excess

 This is a myth.
 If an insurance application asks you to disclose details of previous incidents, you should do so regardless of whether you made a claim.
+Lying to an insurer about an accident can lead to your policy being voided, cancelled, or refused renewal.

 Must you tell an insurer about points on your licence or convictions?